dinir09/telegram-bot-template/README.md

 ![alt text](https://i.ibb.co/hg5srd4/Schermata-da-2021-10-10-15-51-13.png)
 * Click on python and Save Changes

+![alt text](https://i.ibb.co/yW1fGQ6/Schermata-da-2021-10-10-15-51-01.png)
 ### Deploy
-![alt text](https://i.ibb.co/yW1fGQ6/Schermata-da-2021-10-10-15-51-01.png)
-* To deploy the code you have different options, i usually connect the github repository to use automatic deploy when a commit is sent.
+* You have different options to deploy the code, i usually connect the github repository to use automatic deploy when a commit is sent.
 * To use the same deploy method:
 1. Connect your **GitHub Profile** to **Heroku**
 2. Connect the app to your **__Github Repository__**